Smile-SA/elasticsuite/README.md

 If you want to use Elasticsuite with Hyvä theme, you'll need to install the [compatibility module](https://gitlab.hyva.io/hyva-themes/hyva-compat/magento2-smile-elasticsuite/)

+### Breezefront compatibility

+If you want to use Elasticsuite with the [Breezefront themes](https://breezefront.com), you will need to install their [module] (https://github.com/breezefront/module-breeze-smile-elasticsuite)

 **Which version should I use ?**